agentS/react-native-slider-button/README.md

 # react-native-slider-button
 Slider button inspired by the slide to unlock widget with an optional animation manipulating the text's transparency.
 Of course, both the animation duration and text can be customized too.

-# NOT PRODUCTION READY YET
-Be cautios, as this widget is not ready for usage yet.
-Expect it to be usable by the end of August 2015.

 # Demo
 //TODO: add animated GIF